Aayush-Bhargav/yolo-nano-defense-and-attacks/ModelDocumentation.md

 # Target Architecture: YOLO-OBB Nano

-This directory contains the pre-trained weights and configuration details for the target model evaluated throughout this repository.
+This file contains the pre-trained weights and configuration details for the target model evaluated throughout this repository.

 ### The Model: `yolo26n-obb.pt`
 The primary target for all adversarial experiments in this project is the **Nano variant** of the YOLO (You Only Look Once) architecture, specifically optimized for **Oriented Bounding Boxes (OBB)**.